 WREN (Working Together to Resolve Environmental Effects of Wind Energy) was established by the IEA Wind Committee in October 2012 to address environmental issues associated with commercial development of land based and offshore wind energy projects.
 As the operating agent for WREN, the US leads this effort with support from Pacific Northwest National Laboratory (PNNL), the National Renewable Energy Lab (NREL), and the US Department of Energy's Wind Energy Technologies Office (WETO).

 The primary objective of WREN is to facilitate international collaboration and advance global understanding of potential environmental effects of wind energy.
-To support this effort, WREN Hub has been created to serve as a collaborative outreach and engagement space, and to disseminate knowledge and information, housed on Tethys.
+To support this effort, Tethys was expanded to serve as a collaborative outreach and engagement space, and to disseminate knowledge and information.
 While most WREN information and content is publicly accessible, some space is reserved for WREN member nations for collaborative work, under password-protection.

 To access member-only material, visit the WREN Members Page.

 - United States

 WREN White Papers

 WREN is producing a series of white papers that address common problems facing wind and wildlife interactions, for which solutions are often elusive, and that do not fall within the purviews of industry, regulators, or researchers.
 The list of white papers is available below.
 As each paper is produced, it will be made available on Tethys.
 Each white paper is also summarized into a 2-page fact sheet, also available on Tethys.
 The summaries are translated into additional languages, representing the WREN network.